eali8/eali8/README.md

 - 👋 Hi, I’m Emmy Ali.
 - 👩‍💻 I'm a passionate Front End Developer.
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning REACT JS.
 - 💞️ I’m looking to collaborate on DAILY BASIS.
 - 📫 How to reach me, it is easy - just reach out to me!